reneegyllensvaan/pink-python-workshop/workshop.md

 ## Wrap-up
-(FIXME: come up with some nice closing words here)
+(FIXME: come up with some nice closing words here, or just wing it again.
+I believe in you (me))